 Our outpatient treatment program is a mixture of education, individual counseling, group therapy, and family counseling.
 We feature a combination of compassionate care and a high level of accountability.
 We have specialized in outpatient treatment since 1993 giving you the peace of mind knowing we are true experts at this level of care.
 We have perfected the perfect blend of evidence-based practice and practice-based evidence.

-All patient treatment plans are individualized, comprehensive, and goal-oriented.
+All participant treatment plans are individualized, comprehensive, and goal-oriented.
 Our program is innovative – a mixture of experiential therapies and traditional 12-step concepts.
 While focusing on relapse prevention, we address cognitive distortion, irrational thought patterns, and codependent relationships – all part of the dynamics of addiction.

-We provide a foundation of knowledge and support for our patients and family members.
+We provide a foundation of knowledge and support for our participants and family members.
 We believe that it is essential to treat the whole family system, helping everyone to gain understanding of the impact addiction has on the family and the steps to recovery.

-We believe that an advantage of outpatient treatment is that our patients get an opportunity to apply the recovery tools in real time.
+We believe that an advantage of outpatient treatment is that our participants get an opportunity to apply the recovery tools in real time.
 Outpatient treatment can also be the perfect way to bridge the gap between residential treatment and returning to home.